bhaskar-jaiswal/codepath/README.md

 Describe any challenges encountered while building the app.

 1) Using CustomAdapter to list task name and priorities
 2) Changing colors on the spinners.
 3) Changing the background color on the icons
 4) Returning result from Dialog fragment to Activity

 ## License

-    Copyright [2016] [Lice]
+    Copyright [2016] [LiceCap]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.